The Mediatrix and Co-Redemptrix Question: Eastern African Perspectives on Mary Before Vatican II

 Cautionary Approaches: Concerns for Unity

-Not all Eastern African bishops supported the proposal of new Marian dogmas.
+Not all Eastern African bishops supported the proposal.
 Some prioritised ecumenical considerations.
 Bishop Eugène Butler of Mombasa and Zanzibar cautioned that further definitions might alienate non-Catholics and reinforce perceptions of doctrinal rigidity.
 He expressed concern that the proliferation of dogmas could hinder rather than foster unity.
-Gaston Perellie, Apostolic Delegate for British East and West Africa, similarly argued that the Church had already defined enough dogmas, urging the Council to avoid further doctrinal declarations.
+Gaston Perellie, Apostolic Delegate for British East and West Africa, similarly argued that the Church had already defined enough dogmas and urged the Council to avoid further doctrinal declarations.

 These positions reflect pastoral prudence rather than any lack of Marian devotion.
 They align with the wider conciliar emphasis on promoting unity both within the Church and with other Christian communities.